mar08049/flight_deals/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/flight_deals`.
 To experiment with that code, run `bin/console` for an interactive prompt.
 =======
-# BaliHotelFinder
+# FlightDeals

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/bali_hotel_finder`.
+Put your Ruby code in the file `lib/flight-deals`.
 To experiment with that code, run `bin/console` for an interactive prompt.
 >>>>>>> f53b232abd09ba7e2beb149f5a8985048a3d8c74

 TODO: Delete this and the text above, and describe your gem